iwasinnamuknow/cpp_pool_allocator/README.md

 not allocate any space.
 Once the first object is created by overloading `operator new` and `operator delete`, the first block will be allocated based on the object size and the number of chunks per block.

-If the pool is initialized with no parameter, it will default to `128` chunks per block.
+If the pool is initialised with no parameter, it will default to `128` chunks per block.
 Providing a parameter will override this default.
 When all the space is allocated to objects, the pool will request a new block that will be twice the size of the previous, growing exponentially.

 ## Thoughts

 I have only a vague idea what I'm doing with this.
-I understand the need for cache and memory coherency but I do not know enough to understand if what I'm doing is correct - I am profiling with Tracy and running `perf` to check cache hits/misses but I don't fully understand the results.
+I understand the need for cache and memory coherency, but I do not know enough to understand if what I'm doing is correct - I am profiling with Tracy and running `perf` to check cache hits/misses but I don't fully understand the results.